ViralTexts/gtr-clusters/clusters/18901227-sn84038206-UseAndAbuseScissors.md

 not the arpouDt of original matter it
 containp, but the average qnalily of
 all the matter appearing in its col­
-umn&quot;, whether origin 1 or -elected
+umn&quot;, whether origin 1 or -elected.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_mitchell_ver01:data:sn92073907:00416156736:1891090301:0147/pct:43.518020,60.512349,12.157074,27.760768/!600,600/0/default.jpg"/>
 </td>